Updated: August 25, 2023

 How is the real estate market in Lisbon affected by economic fluctuations?

 The property market in Lisbon can be influenced by economic fluctuations, but overall, it has shown resilience and steady growth, attracting investors even during challenging times.
-The market responded well following the COVID-19 pandemic, for example, showing only a slight decrease in prices.
+The market responded well following the COVID-19 pandemic, for example, showing only a slight decrease in prices, however according to the latest reports from the 2023 financial year, prices stabilized quickly.

 Are there sustainable or green real estate investment opportunities in Lisbon?